weebNeedWeed/ws-deploying-spring-ecs-fargate/content/2-Networking/2.2-PublicSubnet/_index.md

 ![image](/images/2.2/Group26.png)

-Now the resources in two public subnets are reachable.
+Now the resources in two public subnets are accessable from the internet.